How To Cut Your Expenses

 Home » Financial Literacy » Budgeting & Saving » How To Cut Your Expenses

-How do you do that?
-There are many ways to cut expenses and save money.
-You just need to know where to look.
+The good news is there are helpful ways to cut expenses and save money.
+The key is knowing where to look.

 1. Keep Track of Your Spending Habits

-To be clear, we mean everything, even the dollar you paid for a soft drink.
-Simply doing this will make you think about whether you really ought to make that expense.
 Use a notebook, spreadsheet or money app.
-Do this for a minimum of one month – two months is better – and you’ll have the information you need for the next step in the process.
+Do this for a minimum of one month – two months is better – and you’ll have the information you need for the next step.

 2. Create a Budget

-Although it’s wise to keep records that account for every dollar, that method isn’t for everybody.
-Another approach is the 50-30-20 rule.
-Allocate 50% for things you need (basic housing, utilities, insurance, food, clothing, taxes, debt payments), 30% for things you want (eating out, entertainment, luxuries) and 20% for savings.
+Although it’s wise to keep a budget that accounts for every dollar, that method isn’t for everybody.
+An alternate approach is the 50-30-20 rule.
+Allocate 50% for necessities (basic housing, utilities, insurance, food, clothing, taxes, debt payments), 30% for things you want (eating out, entertainment, luxuries) and 20% for savings.

 » Learn More: Average Monthly Expenses